Failing Loudly: An Empirical Study of Methods for Detecting Dataset Shift: Discussion

-For each testing method and experimental setting, we evaluate which DR technique is best suited to shift detection.
-In the multiple-univariate-testing case (and thus overall), BBSDs was the best-performing DR method.
-In the multivariate-testing case, the autoencoders (UAE and TAE) performed best.
-In both cases, these methods consistently outperformed others across sample sizes.
-The domain classifier performs badly in the low-sample regime ($\leq$ 100 samples), but quickly catches up as more samples are obtained.
-Noticeably, the multivariate test performs poorly in the no reduction case, especially on CIFAR-10, perhaps owing to the high dimensionality of the dataset.
-Table \ref{tab:dr_methods} summarizes these results.
+\textbf{Dimensionality Reduction Methods}: For each testing method and experimental setting, we evaluate which DR technique is best suited to shift detection.
+Specifically in the multiple-univariate-testing case (and overall), BBSDs was the best-performing DR method.
+In the multivariate-testing case, UAE performed best.
+In both cases, these methods consistently outperformed others across sample sizes. \sr{The domain classifier, a popular shift detection approach, performs badly in the low-sample regime ($\leq 100$ samples), but catches up as more samples are obtained.
+Noticeably, the multivariate test performs poorly in the no reduction case, which is also regarded a widely used shift detection baseline.} Table \ref{tab:dr_methods} summarizes these results.

+\begin{SR} We note that BBSDs being the best overall method for detecting shift is good news for ML practitioners.
+When building black-box models with the main purpose of classification, said model can be easily extended to also double as a shift detector.
+Moreover, black-box models with soft predictions that were built and trained in the past can be turned into shift detectors retrospectively. \end{SR}